o3de/o3de.org/content/docs/tools-ui/component-library/uidev-breadcrumbs-component.md

 ---
+linktitle: Breadcrumb Navigation
+title: O3DE UI Breadcrumb Navigation Component
-description: ' Use the O3DE UI 2.0 breadcrumbs component as a navigational tool to show users where they are along a hierarchical path.
-Breadcrumbs also enable users to jump to a different point in the path. '
+description: Use the O3DE UI breadcrumbs component as a navigational tool to show users where they are along a hierarchical path.
+Breadcrumbs also enable users to jump to a different point in the path.
-title: O3DE UI breadcrumb navigation component
+toc: true
 ---

 {{< preview-migrated >}}